HugoNeveux/django_file_storage_tests/README.md

 ### Urgent bugs that needs to be solved

 - [x] files are not deleted when their folder is deleted
+- [ ] Need to refresh page to see uploaded files

 ### Important features